 Going for WordPress and Frontity in the stack ensured that Aleteia doesn't spend time re-inventing the wheel and that they get the best possible results in the short term.

-Frontity helped the migration run smoothly, which allowed Aleteia's team to minimize the development time and accomplish their main goals in a very short period of time.
+Frontity helped the migration run smoothly, which allowed Aleteia's team to reduce the development time to two months and accomplish their goals in a very short period of time.

-While they still have bigger plans with the framework, switching to a modern frontend stack was already a great first step in evolving their website.
+While they still have bigger plans with the framework, switching to Frontity was already a great first step in evolving their website, and it helped them cut the time it takes to migrate seven editions.

-"Everything went smoothly and Frontity integrated well with our existing services.
-In just a couple of months, we were able to publish all the websites.
-I'd recommend Frontity because it significantly helps reduce the development time.
+"Everything went smoothly and in just a couple of months we were able to publish all the websites.
+I recommend using Frontity because it significantly helps minimize the development time.
 The product is solid and stable."

 Andrea Romano, CTO at Aleteia.